Last updated May, 2020

-The short answer is NO: You cannot be fired for being pregnant under most circumstances.
-The Family and Medical Leave Act (FMLA) and Pregnancy Discrimination Act both prohibit US employers from terminating employees due to pregnancy and pregnancy-related conditions.
-In addition, Massachusetts law protects workers from pregnancy discrimination via the Act Relative to Parental Leave.
-Generally, employers cannot treat pregnant women any differently than other workers who have medical conditions that impact their jobs.
-They must also allow reasonable accommodations as necessary to enable an eligible employee to perform necessary job-related tasks.
+The short answer is no. You cannot be fired for being pregnant under most circumstances.
+The Family and Medical Leave Act (FMLA) and the federal Pregnancy Discrimination Act (PDA) both prohibit U.S. employers from terminating employees due to pregnancy and pregnancy-related conditions.
+In addition, Massachusetts law protects workers from pregnancy discrimination through the Massachusetts Parental Leave Act (PLA) and the Pregnant Workers Fairness Act.
+Generally, employers cannot treat pregnant women any differently than other workers who have medical conditions that affect their jobs.
+Keep reading below to learn the 10 overall pregnancy-related rights in the workplace.

-- Job Security and Reinstatement: Massachusetts employers must keep your job open when you are out for a pregnancy-related leave of absence, and they must hold your position open at least as long as they would for other employees on disability leave.
-Plus, you are entitled to any reinstatement rights that other workers enjoy when they are out for medical reasons.
+- Job Security and Reinstatement: Massachusetts employers must have a like-position for you when you return from a pregnancy-related leave of absence, and they must hold your position open at least as long as they would for other employees on disability leave.
+You are also entitled to any reinstatement rights that other workers enjoy when they are out for medical reasons.
 For example, if your employer offers paid leave for an employee who is recovering from a heart attack, you deserve the same benefits while you are away from your job due to pregnancy and related medical issues.

-- Break Up Leave as Necessary: Many pregnant women experience different medical conditions before and after giving birth, and adoptive parents go through various issues as members of the family transition into their new reality.
-State and federal law recognize that flexibility is necessary, so there are provisions allowing qualifying workers to break up the weeks of leave they are entitled to receive.
-It is not necessary to take all weeks consecutively, as long as you are otherwise eligible.
+- Non-Continuous Leave: Many women experience different medical conditions both before and after giving birth, and adoptive parents often go through challenges at various stages of their family building process.
+State and federal law recognizes that allowing for continuous leave only may not accommodate these circumstances, so there are provisions permitting workers to break up their leave as needed.
+As long as you are otherwise eligible, it is not necessary to take all time consecutively.

-- Stay on the Job: Though many discrimination laws focus on allowing leave as necessary to attend to pregnancy-related medical issues, many women experience the opposite treatment: An employer wants them to take time off to attend to their own health needs and those of the child.
+- Stay on the Job: While a less common occurrence, some employers may insist that an employee take time off to attend to their health needs and those of their child.
 However, you cannot be forced to take time off if you are able to perform the routine tasks required of your position.
-This is true even when your employer thinks he or she is acting in your best interests.
+This is true even when your employer thinks they are acting in your best interests.
+In Massachusetts, The Pregnant Workers Fairness Act stipulates that an employer “cannot make an employee accept a particular accommodation if another reasonable accommodation would allow the employee to perform the same essential functions of the job, or require an employee to take leave if another reasonable accommodation may be provided without undue hardship.”

-- Abortion and Termination: Under federal and Massachusetts law, it is unlawful for an employer to fire you for choosing abortion.
+- Choice: Under federal and Massachusetts law, it is unlawful for an employer to fire you for choosing to have an abortion.
 In fact, you are entitled to receive benefits for physical or mental disability related to an abortion to the same extent that your employer offers these benefits to other workers.
 Once again, employers are not required to provide benefits; they are only required to apply such policies to all employees in the same way.

-- Discrimination is Actionable: If you believe you have been discriminated against on account of a pregnancy-related condition, you do have rights.
-You can file a discrimination claim with either the Massachusetts Commission Against Discrimination or the US Equal Employment Opportunity Commission.
-It is not necessary to file with both agencies, since they share responsibility in processing claims.
-You may be entitled to recover compensation in the form of back pay, and can even request reinstatement as a legal remedy.
+- Action: If you believe you have been discriminated against due to pregnancy or a pregnancy-related condition, you can take action.
+You can file a discrimination claim with either the Massachusetts Commission Against Discrimination (MCAD) or the U.S. Equal Employment Opportunity Commission (EEOC).
+It is not necessary to file with both agencies as they share responsibility in processing claims.
+You may be entitled to recover compensation in the form of back pay and can even request reinstatement as a legal remedy.
+Keep in mind that there are time limitations when it comes to filing discrimination claims.
+In Massachusetts, you may file with the MCAD or the EEOC within 300 days of the last discriminatory incident.
+However, without an equivalent state or local law governing pregnancy discrimination, the EEOC statute of limitations is a mere 180 days.

-- Benefits Extend to All Employees: If there is one takeaway related to pregnancy discrimination, it is that an eligible employee is entitled to the same benefits that other employees with medical conditions enjoy.
+- Equal Benefits: If there is one takeaway related to pregnancy discrimination, it is that an eligible employee is entitled to the same benefits that other employees with medical conditions enjoy.
 Employers may not be required to pay for maternity leave or offer other pregnancy-related benefits, but they must apply consistent policies with respect to all workers.

-In all, the United States as well as the state of Massachusetts have taken numerous steps to provide working, pregnant individuals.
-Thanks to these laws, employees can confidently focus on what is best for their health, the health of the child, and the overall well-being of their family; individuals to which these laws apply should take full advantage of these rights as needed without concern of negative repercussions.
-Whether they need accommodations, time away from work, or any other number of protected rights they can approach their employer without risk.
-However, if for any reason an employee believes that their employer has violated any of the laws or withheld any of the rights to which they are entitled, they should contact an employment lawyer to advocate on their behalf.
+Overall, the federal government, as well as the state of Massachusetts, has taken numerous steps to afford legal protections to working, pregnant individuals.
+Thanks to these laws, employees can confidently focus on what is best for their health, the health of their child, and the overall well-being of their family; individuals to which these laws apply should take full advantage of these rights as needed without concern of negative repercussions.
+However, if you believe that your employer has violated any of the laws or withheld any of the rights to which you are entitled, contact an employment lawyer as soon as you can.

 Read our quick guide on FMLA.